Arria NLG introduces Microsoft Excel add-in bringing dynamic, on demand natural language summaries and report automation to spreadsheets

 New integration turns Excel data into contextual narratives reducing the time it takes to identify and communicate key insights

-MORRISTOWN, N.J., Sept.
+MORRISTOWN, New Jersey, Sept.
 1, 2020 /PRNewswire/ -- Arria NLG today introduced Arria for Excel, a Microsoft Office add-in that brings natural language generation (NLG) functionality to any user of Microsoft Excel.

 Users worldwide rely on the robust functionality and intuitive design of Microsoft Excel to help them analyze and understand data.
 Arria's add-in brings data understanding to the masses.